 Walking tour Puerto Madero

-Along the Rio de La Plata we find one of the most exclusive and gastronomic neighborhoods Buenos Aires.
+Along the Rio de La Plata, we find one of the most exclusive and gastronomic neighborhoods of Buenos Aires.

 Only ten years then, with the increase in the size of the ships, Puerto Madero was disused and fell into a great state of decline.
 Years later, it began with the rehabilitation of the area to turn it into the wonderful space that is today.